fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/10x_single_cell.rst

 .. note::

-   If the sample sheet contains Illumina index sequences then the ``standard`` protocol should be used instead (note that in this case the defaults used for masking and trimming compared to the defaults may differ from those used by the 10x Genomics pipeline).
+   If the sample sheet contains Illumina index sequences then for 10x Chromium 3' and 5' data, the ``10x_chromium_sc`` protocol can still be used; however for other types of data (ATAC and multiome), for now the ``standard`` protocol should be used instead.

+   In this case it's recommended to explicitly disable adapter trimming and set the lengths for the R1 and R2 (and R3, if appropriate) reads via the command line.

 Choosing Fastq generation protocol for single cell multiome data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~